ParagonLight/dissector/README.md

 |:---------------:|:-----------------:|:-----------------:|:-----------------:|
 | **[Python 2.7.15, Pytorch 0.4.1] (our ICSE'20 paper setting)** | **0.8250** | **0.8223** | **0.8562** |
 | [Python 3.6.9, Pytorch 1.4.0] | 0.8212 | 0.8237 | 0.8547 |

+Note: AUC results may vary due to different versions of Pytorch and Python.
+According to our test on two different servers, the impact to effectiveness of Dissector is limited.

 # Citation